BaluVadivel/100DaysOfCode/README.md

 </p>

 #### Definition list
-Definition list is a list of terms and corresponding definitions.Definition list is formated with the term in left side with the definition on next line on the right side.
+Definition list is a list of terms and corresponding definitions.Definition list is formated with the term in left side with the definition on next line on the right side.<br>
 **Code:**
 ```
 Expansion of abbrevation